We can quickly locate any Flange Bearing at the lowest price.

 Four-bolt flanges: these flanges are square shaped, and have four equidistant mounting holes.
 Due to their larger number of positioning bolt-holes, they are more stable than their two-bolt counterparts, and thus have a greater load-capacity.
 They are engineered to be repositioned and aligned for the shaft's best fit.

 Flange mount bearings are usually made from cast iron or thermoplastic material.
-However, some manufacturers produce plastic flange bearings.
+However, some manufacturers produce flange mount plastic bearings.
 These plastic flange bearings offer a more cost-effective option to metal flanges.
 They are backed by a thin construction to compensate for the lost width, and thus maintain the stability and temperature resistance offered by their metal counterparts.

 Flange bearings are typically utilized in various industrial sectors, including, but not limited to plant construction, automation, agricultural machinery, machine construction, conveyor technology, and the food industry.
 Their biggest advantage is the lack of maintenance required for effective performance.